Harvard Rest Haven in Harvard, NE

 Pros

-• pro They picked a great one!
+• pro They picked a great administrator.

-• pro Congratulations to all!
+• pro Congratulations to all.

 Cons